UsabilityEngineering/ux-portfolio-jpawek/j01/README.md

 Specifically I'd like to focus on my experience with managing the climate control settings.
 The homepage of the central screen provides a simple temperature display.
 This can be changed by single degrees or if you tap and hold the number you can use a slider for greater temperature changes.
 You can see it along with buttons to toggle defrosters and seat heaters at the bottom of this image:

 ![Model 3 Homepage](assets/model-3-ui-2.jpg)

+This works fine when you want to leave the climate control system on auto and let the car control the ambient temperature.
+It's an easily **learnable** and **effective** control, it does its job well with a straight forward control scheme that can quickly be understood.